 Balance - 27.5" Aggressive All Mountain

-Long before the “E” word, The Bros. had their own idea of what an all-mountain bike should be—just as capable of flagrant disregard for line choice and taking big hits in stride as it is of getting you to the top under your own power.
-The Canfield Brothers Balance is perhaps the purest form of that yet—an aggressive all-mountain machine that’s just as at home in the bike park as it is earning it on a backcountry epic or blazing first descents.
+Long before the “E” word, we had our own idea of what an all-mountain bike should be - just as capable of flagrant disregard for line choice and taking big hits in stride as it is of getting you to the top under your own power.
+The Canfield Bikes Balance is perhaps the purest form of that yet—an aggressive all-mountain machine that’s just as at home in the bike park as it is earning it on a backcountry epic or blazing first descents.
 Learn More.

 - 27.5” Aggressive All Mountain / 165mm travel